 THIS DATE IN HISTORY: Aug.
 1

 The signing comes after Gilbert finishes his fourth season with the Rangers-sponsored Guelph Royals in the Ontario Hockey Association with 103 points (54 goals, 49 assists) in 47 games.
 He makes his NHL debut with the Rangers on Nov.
-27, 1960, earning an assist on Dean Prentice's goal in a 3-3 tie with the Chicago Blackhawks.
+27, 1960, earning an assist on a third-period goal by Dean Prentice that gives the Rangers a 3-3 tie with the Chicago Blackhawks at Madison Square Garden.

 The younger Apps is chosen by the Rangers with the No. 21 pick in the 1964 NHL Draft and makes his League debut during the 1970-71 season.
 But he sees limited ice time and has one goal in 31 games before being traded to the Pittsburgh Penguins with defenseman Sheldon Kannegiesser for forward Glen Sather on Jan.
 26, 1971.